mongodb/mongo-scala-driver/docs/reference/content/getting-started/quick-tour-case-classes.md

 ## Get a single person with a query filter

-We can create a filter to pass to the find() method to get a subset of the documents in our collection.
-For example, if we wanted to find the document for which the value of the "firstName" is "Ida", we would do the
+To return a subset of the documents in our collection, pass a filter to the find() method .
+For example, the following will return the first
-following:
+`Person` whose first name is Ida:

 ```scala
 import org.mongodb.scala.model.Filters._